eduardamsc/FEUP-ERSS/README.md

 ### Case Study 3: Agile Requirements Engineering Practices: An Empirical Study
 The paper approaches the theme of Requirements Engineering and Agile Methods application in requirements engineering.
 The main focus is to reach a conclusion on which requirements engineering practices agile developers actually follow and the benefits and challenges presented by those practices.

+### Case Study 4: Elicitation Technique Selection: How Do Experts Do It?